-Introduce the ASCII encoding scheme.
+Introduce ASCII

 You just invented your own scheme for encoding text with numbers.
-It turns out that there is a standard encoding for most of the symbols you can type on an American keyboard.

-That encoding is called the American Standard Code for Information Interchange or ASCII (pronoucned: "Ask-ee").
+Given we use text on our phones and computers all the time, we should assume there is a standard encoding for most of the symbols you can type on an American keyboard.
+Today we're going to be looking at one called or ASCII (pronoucned: "Askee") or the American Standard Code for Information Interchange